 Coverage Indications at a Glance

-The policy summary for MM 0175 describes coverage at a high level rather than listing specific condition-by-condition indications.
-The table below reflects what the policy establishes.
+The policy summary describes coverage at the condition level rather than listing specific diagnoses.
+The table below reflects that structure.

 Indication Status Relevant Codes Notes